-54.06.1 Exhaust pipes and silencers may be of a "baffle" or "absorption" type and must fulfil the requirements concerning noise control.
+Exhaust pipes and silencers may be of a "baffle" or "absorption" type and must fulfil the requirements concerning noise control.

-An exhaust extraction (megaphone types) effect must not be caused by the positioning of any tapered, conical or other shaped parts.
+An exhaust extraction (megaphone types) effect must not be caused by the positioning of any tapered, conical, or other shaped parts.

-54.06.2 The exhaust pipe must be fixed to the cylinder head and frame with a minimum of three (3) clips (the point of fixture at the cylinder head is considered as one clip).
+The exhaust pipe must be fixed to the cylinder head and frame with a minimum of three (3) clips (the point of fixture at the cylinder head is considered as one clip).
 The silencer must be fixed to the frame with at least one clip.

-Additionally, a second flexible coupling must be fitted from the first third of the silencer to the frame (steel cable of at least 3 mm $\emptyset$ for reasons of safety) or a solid steel spring.
+Additionally, a second flexible coupling must be fitted from the first third of the silencer to the frame (steel cable of at least 3 [mm] $\varnothing$ for reasons of safety) or a solid steel spring.

-54.06.3 Exhaust fumes must be discharged towards the rear but not in a manner as to raise dust, foul the tyres, or inconvenience a passenger, if there is one, or any other riders.
+Exhaust fumes must be discharged towards the rear but not in a manner as to raise dust, foul the tyres, or inconvenience a passenger, if there is one, or any other riders.

-54.06.3 The entire exhaust system must be contained within the fairing, to ensure that the exhaust system cannot come in contact with any rider, passenger, or motorcycle.
+The entire exhaust system must be contained within the fairing, to ensure that the exhaust system cannot come in contact with any rider, passenger, or motorcycle.

-54.07 Wheels, Rims and Tyres
+54.07 Wheels, rims, and tyres

-54.07.1 The only permitted rear tyre are the FIM Homologated Speedway tyres.
+The only permitted rear tyre are the FIM Homologated Speedway tyres.